jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Linux_by_Makefile.txt

     a) Check you have install the libboost-dev package by running the following command: dpkg -l | grep libboost | grep dev

-    b) Explicitly set the boost-libdirby adding the following line to the configure-line above:
+    b) Explicitly set the boost-libdir by adding the following line to the configure-line above:
         "--with-boost-libdir=LIB_DIR"
        NOTE: Depending on your system, LIB_DIR might be "/usr/lib" or "/usr/lib64".